 - How Haiti Got Free.
 Public Books.
 April 16, 2019.

 - Tena, Too, Sings America: Listening to an Enslaved Woman’s Musical Memories of Africa.
 C19 Podcast.
 Season 1 Episode 10.
 June, 18, 2018.

-“Peculiar Animations: Listening to Afro-Atlantic Music in Caribbean Travel Narratives,” Early American Literature 52:3.
+- “Peculiar Animations: Listening to Afro-Atlantic Music in Caribbean Travel Narratives” Early American Literature 52.3, 2017.

-Fiddling with Freedom: Solomon Northup’s Musical Trade in 12 Years a slave was published on Sounding Out!: The Sound Studies Blog, in a special forum on sound in the nineteenth century.
+- Fiddling with Freedom: Solomon Northup’s Musical Trade in 12 Years a Slave.
+Sounding Out!: The Sound Studies Blog, December 16, 2013.